HomeDing/homeding.github.io/sensors/sensors.md

 For simple on/off situations the [DigitalInput Element](/elements/digitalin.md) can create actions.

-When used with high frequencies ans used tp detect rotating speed with a wheel the The [DigitalInterrupt Element](/elements/_digitalinterrupt.md) can capture these impulses per timeframe to create a clean action with rotation values.
+When used with high frequencies ans used tp detect rotating speed with a wheel the The [DigitalSignal Element](/elements/digitalsignal.md) can capture these impulses per timeframe to create a clean action with rotation values.
 :::